 “She talks so highly about it because they put together this community for people who typically don’t have these opportunities,” Obioha said.

 Kristjansson-Nelson and four other film professors wrote Obioha letters of recommendation.
 After three rounds of interviews including questions, video calls and personal statements, Obioha received the news she was accepted to the Television Academy Foundation Internship Program and placed with Lifetime Movie Network.
-Obioha was amazed and beyond excited, but she wasn’t the only one who was surprised.
+She was beyond excited.

 “Sierra is the first MSUM student to receive the Television Academy Foundation Internship,” Kristjansson-Nelson said.
 “I was thrilled when she told me she was awarded the internship, and it didn’t surprise me one bit.
 She is an amazing person.”